 Asking key questions is just the start; you also need to do the work to answer them.

 Once you've had the chance to thoroughly examine your demand planning and forecasting process, it's important to identify the areas that need the most attention and begin to consider potential solutions.

 In practice, a thought exercise might look like this:

 Don't stop until you've determined your most pressing needs.
 Then:

 To understand the future, you must embrace the present.
 No longer should you treat historical shipments, or supply, as the end-all-be-all of your forecasting and demand planning strategy.
-Forecasts should be driven by the consumers and the variables that influence demand.
+An effective forecast should be driven by the consumers and the variables that influence demand.

-Data is the foundation of your demand forecasts.
+Data is the foundation of an accurate demand forecast.
 Your data should possess two basic qualities: cleanliness and robustness—and in that order, too.
 "Bad" or "dirty" data describes information that's tainted by error: incomplete and inaccurate.
 While you may have all the data your servers can handle, some of it may be unusable because it contains mistakes.
 Fix these first.

 Dynamic data and insights do not just appear; they must be scientifically ascertained.
 The analysis of two or more datasets, as outlined in our guide, The New Rules of Demand Planning and Forecasting, can yield transformational insights that can be acted on.
 They include: